ballessay/hostfileconverter/README.md

 ## Usage

-Download files in hosts format from different sources (for example see: DownloadHostFiles.sh)
+Download files in hosts format from different sources (for example see: DownloadHostsFiles.sh)

-`./HostFileConverter.py -h`
+`./HostsFileConverter.py -h`